Nlege001/BOCES_iNTERNSHIP/README.md

 - Sometimes students might graduate and leave, and also in other cases there might be accounts that haven't been used for a while.
 - These accounts are stored in Organizational Units(OUs).
 We will provide this program a specific organizational unit, a time frame(so that we can identify accounts that haven't been used for a while as obsolete) and also a log path so that we can store the data.
 - The function showed in the ```code``` section below completed the above described process
 - Once we have done this, we will press the button ```Run```, which will execute the code.
-Old accounts that haven't been used more
+Old accounts that haven't been inactive will be disabled, and the dsiabled accounts will be stored in a log.

 ## Code